Overview

 Creating A Plan for Success

-A Student Education Plan (SEP) is one of the most valuable tools for student success.
+An Education Plan is one of the most valuable tools for student success.
 It is a personalized semester-by-semester outline of all the courses you need to take to reach your educational goals.
-Students can create a SEP on their own through Single sign on by enrolling in COUNS-013 Career Planning, or during a 60-minute Counseling appointment.
+Students can create an education plan on their own through Single sign on by enrolling in COUNS 013 Career Planning, or during a 60-minute Counseling appointment.
 Make Your Appointment Today!

-Career Academic Pathways (CAPS) at EVC are centered on supporting student success.
-To assist you in making informed decisions about your educational and career goals, we have organized our majors into six distinct Career Academic Pathways (CAPS).
-These pathways are designed to help you explore areas of interest before selecting a major.
-You can filter our majors listed below by Career Academic Pathway (CAPS) or the type of degree/certificate you are interested in earning.
+Career Academic Pathways (CAPS) at EVC are intended to assist you in making informed decisions about your educational and career goals.
+We have organized our majors into six distinct Career Academic Pathways (CAPS).
+You can filter our majors by Career Academic Pathway (CAPS) or the type of degree/certificate you are interested in earning.
 To see a visual representation of our CAPS and associated Program Maps, visit our Career and Academic Pathways site.

-Guided Pathways at EVC is a student-centered approach to organizing college programs in a way that simplify the college experience and support students to successfully navigate the system to achieve their career and educational goals.
+Guided Pathways at EVC is a student-centered approach of organizing college programs in a way that simplify the college experience and support students in successfully navigating the system to achieve their career and educational goals.

 Getting Started in Criminal Justice

-Once you’ve identified your career goals and narrowed down your path, be sure to visit the Careers tab to explore agency-specific requirements needed for application.
+Once you have identified your career goals and narrowed down your path, be sure to visit the Careers tab to explore agency-specific requirements needed for application.

 I Want to Work in a Criminal Justice Field